Meerkat-GMD/Meerkat-GMD.github.io/_posts/Projects-2019-12-28-BIC.md

 ---
 layout: post
-title: "A Post with Images"
+title:  "Hos"
-date: 2013-05-22
+date:   2019-12-28
-excerpt: "Examples and code for displaying images in posts."
-tags: [sample post, images, test]
+excerpt: "Minimal, one column Jekyll theme for your blog."
+project: true
+tag:
+- jekyll
+- moon
+- blog
+- about
+- theme
 comments: true
 ---
+HI
 Here are some examples of what a post with images might look like.
 If you want to display two or three images next to each other responsively use `figure` with the appropriate `class`.
 Each instance of `figure` is auto-numbered and displayed in the caption.

 ### Figures (for images or video)